dmiska25/ReceiptProcessor/README.md

 To run the project with docker, you can use the included `Dockerfile`.
 This will build the project with gradle and run the jar file in a docker container.
-The h2 database I mentioned is started silently in memory with the application so you don't need to worry about setting it up.
+The h2 database I mentioned is started silently in memory with the application so shouldn't require any setup.

 ```bash
 docker build -t receiptprocessor:v1 .
 docker run -d --name receipt-server -p 8080:8080 receiptprocessor:v1
 ```

 This will start the server on port 8080.
-You can access the server by visiting `http://localhost:8080`.
+The build may take a few minutes to download gradle and java.
+Once done, you can access the server by visiting `http://localhost:8080`.

 ## Usage